Rate Limiting Explained: Components, Algorithms & Real-World Patterns

 The core problem rate limiting solves is resource fairness under pressure.
 Your server has finite CPU, memory, and I/O bandwidth.
 If one client can fire 10,000 requests per second, every other client suffers.
 Rate limiting enforces a contract: you get X requests in Y time, and anything beyond that gets slowed down or rejected.
 It protects downstream services, enforces pricing tiers (free vs. paid plans), and prevents abuse — all without you needing to scale hardware every time someone writes a bad for-loop.

-By the end of this article you'll know the four main rate limiting components and how they fit together, understand the trade-offs between Token Bucket, Leaky Bucket, Fixed Window, and Sliding Window algorithms, be able to sketch a distributed rate limiter on a whiteboard, and recognise the two mistakes that burn engineers in production.
+I’ve implemented rate limiters at three different scale levels — from a 200 RPS internal tool to a public API handling 80k+ RPS during peak hours.
+By the end of this article you'll know the four main rate limiting components and how they fit together, understand the trade-offs between Token Bucket, Leaky Bucket, Fixed Window, and Sliding Window algorithms, be able to sketch a distributed rate limiter on a whiteboard, and recognise the two mistakes that still burn engineers in production.
 Let's build it piece by piece.

 The Four Core Components Every Rate Limiter Needs

 A rate limiter isn't a single thing — it's a pipeline of four cooperating components.
-Knowing each one's job tells you exactly where to look when something goes wrong.
+Knowing each one's job tells you exactly where to look when something goes wrong in production.

 1. The Rule Store holds the policy: who gets how many requests, over what time window, and for which endpoint.
 Rules might say 'free-tier users get 100 requests/minute on /search, paid users get 1000.'
-This is usually a config file or a database table that your rate limiter reads at startup (and hot-reloads on change).
+In my last company we kept this in a DynamoDB table with hot-reload support — changing a tier’s limit took effect in under 3 seconds without restarting any service.

 3. The Decision Engine is the algorithm.
 It reads the state from the counter store, applies the rule from the rule store, and returns one of three verdicts: ALLOW, THROTTLE (slow down), or REJECT.
 The algorithm you pick here defines the user experience — smooth and forgiving vs. hard cutoffs.